plone/plone.testing/README.txt

 As its name implies, this layer is intended mainly for functional end-to-end testing using tools like `zope.testbrowser`_.

-This layer is very similar to ``INTEGRATION_TEST``, but is not based on it.
+This layer is very similar to ``INTEGRATION_TESTING``, but is not based on it.
 It sets up the same fixture and exposes the same resources.
 However, instead of using a simple transaction abort to isolate the ZODB between tests, it uses a stacked ``DemoStorage`` for each test.
 This is slower, but allows test code to perform and explicit commit, as will usually happen in a functional test.

 HTTP ZServer thread
 ~~~~~~~~~~~~~~~~~~~